Frequently Asked Questions

 On-Campus Student Employment

-Non-immigrant students in F-1 or J-1 status are eligible to work at the school they are attending and which issued them their SEVIS I-20 (F-1) and SEVIS DS-2019 (J-1) Forms.
-On-campus employment includes all assistantships, fellowships, and scholarships.
-In order for a student to be considered eligible for on-campus employment, s/he must be enrolled as a full-time student and must be in lawful F-1 or J-1 student status.
+Nonimmigrant students in F-1 or J-1 status are eligible to work at the school which they are attending and which issued them their Student and Exchange Visitor Information System (SEVIS) I-20 (F-1) and SEVIS DS-2019 (J-1) Forms.
+To be considered eligible for on-campus employment, a student must be in lawful F-1 or J-1 student status and enrolled full-time.

-Your eligibility for on-campus employment is in effect ONLY as long as you are maintaining lawful non-immigrant F-1 or J-1 student status (refer to Rules for Maintaining Lawful F-1 Status in the United States and Rules for Maintaining Lawful J-1 Status in the United States).
-If you violate your status, you make yourself ineligible for on-campus employment, because on-campus employment is a benefit granted only to those students who maintain lawful status.
+Your eligibility for on-campus employment is in effect ONLY as long as you are maintaining lawful nonimmigrant F-1 or J-1 student status (refer to Rules for Maintaining Lawful F-1 Status in the United States and Rules for Maintaining Lawful J-1 Status in the United States).
+If you violate your status, you become ineligible for on-campus employment, because on-campus employment is a benefit granted only to those students who maintain lawful status.

-If you were to violate your status and continue working on-campus, you would be engaging in illegal employment, and would potentially risk deportation.
-You would also jeopardize your eligibility for any future benefits from U.S. Citizenship and Immigration Services (CIS), such as "practical training," "academic training," and/or adjustment to another non-immigrant status.
+If you were to violate your status and continued working on-campus, you would be engaging in illegal employment, and would potentially risk deportation.
+You would also jeopardize your eligibility for any future benefits from U.S. Citizenship and Immigration Services (UCIS), such as "practical training," "academic training," and/or adjustment to another non-immigrant status.

 A student who enters the U.S. on an "initial attendance" I-20 may begin employment on campus no more than 30 days before the start date listed on her I-20.
 Transfer students may begin on-campus employment within the same 30-day period, but only after completion of their legal transfer to Nova Southeastern University.
 (Transfer students should confirm directly with the ISO that their transfer is complete before engaging in on-campus employment.)